maurymarkowitz/OpenNEC/doc/OpenNEC file format.md

 Converting from onec to NEC
 ---------------------------

-The overriding design goal for the onec format is to have a simple way to convert the stack into a format that is fully compatible with NEC-2.
+The overriding design goal for the oNEC format is to have a simple way to convert the stack into a format that is fully compatible with NEC-2.
 This can be accomplished by removing certain bits of text from the deck, although individual programs may wish to apply additional logic to improve this process.
 There are three basic steps:

 ### parse and replace SY assignments
 SY's are a simple "replacement" system in which any entry of an SY name in a data card is replaced with the string defined on the SY card.
 This is a two-step process: